radek-k/FFMediaToolkit/README.md

 ## Features

 - **Decoding/encoding videos** in any format supported by FFmpeg.
-- **Fast, accurate acces to any video frame** - by frame index or time.
+- **Fast, frame accurate, random acces to any video frame** by frame index or timestamp.
-- **Create videos from images** - with any .NET graphics library.
+- **Creating videos from images**.
+- **Compatible with most of .NET graphics libraries**.
+- Supports reading multimedia chapters and metadata.
 - **Configurable** - supports pixel format, bitrate, FPS, GoP, dimensions and custom codec flags settings.
 - **Simple, object-oriented, easy-to-use API** with inline documentation.
 - **Cross-platform** - works on **Linux**, **Windows** and **MacOS** - with **.NET Core** or **.NET Framework** projects.